Launch Pilot Grants

 - Applications intended to stimulate innovation and commercialization.

-PI Eligibility is limited to the following:
+For both the LOI as well as the full proposal, PI Eligibility is limited to the following:

-- The following personnel are not eligible to serve as PIs but may be co-investigators: investigators-in-training including residents, post-doctoral fellows, clinical fellows, and faculty member(s) with courtesy appointments.
+- The following personnel are not eligible to serve as PIs but may be co-investigators: investigators-in- training including residents, post-doctoral fellows, clinical fellows, and faculty member(s) with courtesy appointments.

 - WVCTSI Leadership are restricted from submitting applications which will direct funds into her or his program or lab.

-- Individual PIs cannot receive WVCSTI funding for more than one Pilot Grants Program project.
-Upon completion of an initial Clinical and Translational Pilot Grants Program project, subsequent WVCTSI funding can be requested based on the PI’s scholarly productivity relating to the initial funded project.
+- Individual PIs cannot receive WVCSTI funding for more than one Pilot Grants Program projec Upon completion of an initial Clinical and Translational Pilot Grants Program project, subsequent WVCTSI funding can be requested based on the PI’s scholarly productivity relating to the initial funded project.
 Scholarly productivity includes the submission of applications for extramural grant opportunities, publications, and proceedings/presentations.